NegiAakash/algorithm-visualizer/README.md

 ## TODO

-- Reset functionality for resetting the algorithm and grid.
+- ~~Reset functionality for resetting the algorithm and grid.~~ ✅
 - Pause functionality.
+- Speed controls for algorithm.
 - Add other path finding algorithms.
 - Improve the UI.